Skip to content

 Ensure kernel do not crash

 To prevent kernel from crashing at boot (Kernel Panic) due to too recent GPU hardware, edit the ipxe file that contains the kernel line (for example file /var/www/html/nodes_groups/group_compute_gpu.ipxe and append nomodeset to the kernel line.
-For example:
+For example on RHEL (same for Ubuntu, just update the corresponding file):

 #!ipxe